-Sgt Jensen, by standing his ground, kept the sappers out of the tents and consequently saved many lives, but gave his own by his action.
+They opened small arms fire and Sgt Jensen returned fire with his side arm, a .38 revolver.
+He had left his M16 at Sgt Jensen, by standing his ground, kept the sappers out of the tents and consequently saved many lives, but gave his own by his action.
 When the sappers had expended their grenades they left the base the same way they had entered.

 Due to the heavy smoke, fires and exploding ammunition we set up a perimeter around the area and waited for daylight.
 Sometime during the night, Sgt Jensen's body was brought out of the area.
 Best I can remember a SSgt Oates (SAT team leader) and a Army officer had found him and brought him out.
-He apparently had been killed where he was found, at the back of the truck.
+He apparently had been killed where he was found, at the the desk when he got the coffee jug.
+He fired and then moved to the rear of the truck where he took up a defensive position and continued firing.
+He was killed in the gunfight and the sappers continued on with their bandoler grenades, placing them under the aircraft and attempting to get to the tents where the people were sleeping.